Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab8.md

 :::{admonition} Note: ABM Version
 :class: warning dropdown

-There is a ABM version of this model (and much better ones) in {ref}`prelab-10`.
-As this model is mostly made to show an application of a PDE that has some practical use as a tool to explain human behavior.
+There is a ABM (graph and non-graph) version of this model in {ref}`prelab-10`.
+As this model is mostly made to show an application of a PDE that has some practical use as a tool to explain and model human behavior.

 :::